neymarsabin/neymarsabin.github.io/content/posts/2024-07-25-crowdstrike-microsoft-outage.md

 - if you have bitlocker enabled, first allow bitlocker to decrypt the harddrive using your password
     - then remove the sys files

-## my questions!
+## sources
-- no mass testing deployments? canary deployments?
-- did they rush the feature push to production?
-- centralized internet?
+- referenced from various pages in the internet